 9. There are companies that already use BSC, we read about them in business magazines, we read their case-studies and success stories.
-What advice would you give companies that just start considering the implementation of Balanced Scorecard concept?
+What advice would you give companies that just started considering the implementation of a Balanced Scorecard concept?

 10. Thank you very much for your answers.
 I think our readers would like to know more about your company and service you provide.
 If possible share also your detailed experience with Balanced Scorecard here.

 I have written 20 management books/reports, eight of which are on the Balanced Scorecard.
 I have three new scorecard books due for publication this year.
 I run workshops and conduct consulting assignments for companies throughout the word: two companies that I have advised have received Balanced Scorecard Hall of Fame awards from Dr Kaplan and Norton.

 I can be reached at james.creelman<at>googlemail.com